If you want to learn about user personas, this is the best place to start!

 During the interviews, you should collect the factual information wisely in order to write a demographic profile.
-We can divide demographic profile into four main sections:
+You can divide demographic profile into four main sections:

 - The personal background: This section needs to includes details as age, gender, education, and family status.

-- The professional background: In the professional background you need to write about the customer’s job occupation, the income, and the work experience.
+- The professional background: In this section write about the customer’s job occupation, his income and work experience.

-- The user environment: You need to fill that part with a physical, social, and technological context of the user.
+- The user environment: Fill this section with a physical, social, and technological context of the user.

-- Psychographics: You can also add details such as attitudes, interests, motivations, and pain.
-Here the goal is to make the user persona more realistic.
+- Psychographics: This section should contain details such as attitudes, interests, motivations, and pain.
+The goal is to make the user persona more realistic.

-Behaviors are persona’s characteristics, you must think for each of them where is the link to the product, if you can see a link, you can add it.
+Behaviors are personas characteristics.
+Try and connect each of them with a link to your product.
 You can also write one non-relevant behavior to make the persona more real.

 Create Needs and Goals

-In the section Needs and Goals, you must mention customer’s desires.
-Here again, you can write one non-relevant information to improve the realism of your persona.
+In the section you should mention customer’s desires.
+Again, you can write one non-relevant information to improve the realism of your persona.

 Step 3 (Bonus): Use the Persona Maps to prioritize your personas and your solutions